djmeph/mean-framework/README.md

 # mean-framework
 ### MEAN stack framework for building an app

-This is a basic MEAN stack framework to get started on building an app with basic signup, login, account settings and recovery.
+This is a basic MEAN stack framework to get started on building an app with signup, login, account settings and recovery.

-Basic requirements:
+**Requirements:**

 * Node.js
 * MongoDB
 * Grunt-cli

-Optional components:
+**Optional components:**

 * nodemon
 * pm2